Compassionate Memory Care: Providence offers a better way through Alzheimer’s Disease.

 What’s so unique about Providence Memory Care?

 - We ensure that our Memory Care residents have as much freedom as possible.
 They walk the halls and visit with each other.
 They play games, paint, and help deliver mail.
-We work hard to make connections with them, so we can offer activities that are meaningful and purposeful.
+We work hard to provide compassionate memory care by making connections with them, so we can offer activities that are meaningful and purposeful.

-- We offer our caregiving staff 12 hours of extra Memory Care training each year.
+- We offer our caregiving staff 12 hours of extra training each year that is focused on providing quality, compassionate memory care.
 This training equips them to design personalized service plans that improve quality of life.
 (Read this article for more specifics about Providence Memory Care training.)

 - You can be as involved as you want to be.
 We know we can’t take over your role in your loved one’s life — but by taking over some of the work, we can let you go back to being the daughter or spouse that you want to be.